 - Season pork belly slices with salt and pepper.
 Let it marinate for at least 30 minutes.

 - Grill pork belly and chicken liver until well done.
 Pork skin should be crispy.

-- Once grilled, chop the pork belly and chicken liver into fine pieces.
+- Once grilled, chop the pork belly and chicken liver into small fine pieces.

 - In a bowl, combine the chopped meat, onions, lemon juice and chili pepper.
 Season with soy sauce and pepper.